 At the last possible second, he leaps out.
 First he fires his musket and then his pistols at almost point-blank range, killing two and mortally wounding another.

 Then a British soldier fires a musket at his head, also point-blank.
-The musket ball tears through his cheek, ripping off half his face and causing him to fall to the ground.
+The musket ball tears through his cheek, rips off half his face and causes him to fall to the ground.

 When Sam tries to rise, fending off the British bayonets with his sword, another soldier strikes him on the head with a musket butt while others bayonet him 13 times, exclaiming “We have killed the old rebel!”
-(Since language tended to be as colorful then as it was today, those may not have been the exact words they used.)
+(This is a family-friendly version of what they said.)

 The British troops continues fighting their way through the streets of Menotomy.
 When they finally break free from the enraged Colonists and retreat to Boston, the toll is 40 British dead and 80 wounded - the highest casualties on that first day of the American Revolution

 They are sure they'll find Sam Whittemore's body since a number of them witnessed his fight.